HanifCarroll/django-vs-rails-comparison/README.md

 Includes basic, digest, and token auth, but there doesn't seem to be much documentation on how to use them.

-Popular third-party solutions exist, such as devise, although it only handles HTTP basic auth if you're using Rails API mode.
+Popular third-party solutions exist, such as devise, although by default it only handles HTTP basic auth if you're using Rails API mode.

 ## Authorization